Hunter-Guimont/hijinx.js/README.md

-# hijinx.js
+# Hijinx
-Multi-purpose discord bot made with discord.js
+> Hijinx is a to-be multi-purpose Discord Bot built with discord.js.